BruteForceMaestro/BetterLockers/README.md

 # BetterLockers
  Allows to spawn your own items inside lockers.
-This plugin doesn't remove the items already spawned in the lockers.
-As soon as i find a way, i will add a config option.
 ## Config
 ```
 better_lockers:
   is_enabled: true
+  # Stop basegame items from spawning in lockers.
+StructureTypes that are not in this list will default to false
+  disable_base_game_items:
+    StandardLocker: true
+    ScpPedestal: true
   # Available types: StandardLocker, LargeGunLocker, ScpPedestal, SmallWallCabinet
   locker_spawns:
     StandardLocker: